Other languages

 For the sake of the contact, ham radio operators collaborate and organize voyages to remote and exotic locations wherein they provide highly sought-after contacts with islands, countries, or grids that would otherwise be unreachable due to location, population, or regulation.

-They take the gear, electrical generators, and antennas, then transmit around the clock – often making more than 60,000 QSOs (contacts) within a matter of days.
+They take the gear, electrical generators, and antennas, then transmit around the clock – often making more than 60,000 QSOs (contacts) within days.

 2. DX Awards

-The Amateur Radio Relay League (ARRL) sponsors a number of awards programs.
+The Amateur Radio Relay League (ARRL) sponsors several awards programs.

 The DX Century Club (DXCC) is one of these and focuses on rewarding operators for their DXing performance.

-A contact is confirmed when the destination station sends a QSL card or some alternative, electronic confirmation through automatic upload and download to an online confirmation system like Logbook of the World (LTOW).
-There are awards of various degrees of difficulty from expert to ham radio for beginners.
+A contact is confirmed when the destination station sends a QSL card or alternative electronic confirmation through automatic upload and download to an online confirmation system like Logbook of the World (LTOW).
+There are various degrees of difficulty awards, from expert to ham radio for beginners.

 3. Chasing DX

-Aside from DXpeditions and DX awards, DXers find it fun to just work new countries, continents, grid squares, and ITU or CQ Zones.
+Aside from DXpeditions and DX awards, DXers find working with new countries, continents, grid squares, and ITU or CQ Zones fun.

-DXers share information about DX on "DX Clusters. " This is a form of "crowd-sourcing " where DXers post the callsign and frequency of DX stations.
-This is called a "DX spot. "
+DXers share information about DX on "DX Clusters. " This is a form of "crowd-sourcing " where DXers post the callsign and frequency of DX stations; called a "DX spot. "

 Clubs